mixtur/webpack-spritesmith/Readme.md

 - `target` - generated files
     - `image` - target image filename
-    - `css` - target spritesheet filename, can be css, stylus, less or sass file
+    - `css` - target spritesheet filename, can be css, stylus, less, sass or json file
 - `apiOptions` - optional
     - `generateSpriteName` - function.
 Takes full path to source image file and expected to return name by which it will be referenced in API.
 Return value will be used as `sprite.name` for